garrandall/popular-music-data/tracks/one-fine-day-carole-king.md

 And then you'll want the love you threw away before One fine day, you're gonna want me for your girl
 One fine day, oh
-Oooh, one fine day, you're gonna want me for your girl
+Oh, one fine day, you're gonna want me for your girl